Yamate Ryu Aikijutsu

 Wednesday 6:30 - 7:30 pm

-Club dues are $50 per month, due the first week of each month.
+Class dues are $80/mo, if more than one person from the same household is practicing dues for each member will be $60/mo.
 This fee will grant you access to two classes a week and special events held throughout the year.
 Payments are made on a monthly basis, due the first week of each month.
 There are no contracts, and the first class is free.